 Detailed design standards are provided in 'BD29/04: Design Criteria for Footbridges'.
-The guidance in this document and in Disability Discrimination Act: Good Practice Guide for Roads (Transport Scotland (2009)) should also be followed by designers.
+The guidance in this document and in Roads for All: a Good Practice Guide for Roads (Transport Scotland (2013)) should also be followed by designers.

 The plan and section layouts of bridges are illustrated in Figures 7.16 and 7.17 and summarised in the following paragraphs.